APPLICATIONS ARE CLOSED FOR THIS YEAR

 What is a TEDX Talk?

-For the speaker, this is a distinct opportunity to explore, structure and prepare a topic that they believe the world needs to hear about.
-Our TEDx Square Mile team will support speakers in this journey, from validating, to writing, speech rehearsals and 1:1 coaching.
+For the speaker, this is an opportunity to explore, structure, and prepare a topic the world needs to hear about.
+Our TEDx Square Mile team will support speakers on this journey, from validating, to writing, speech rehearsals and 1:1 coaching.
 Commitment and quality of delivery are as essential to a TEDx talk as the ideas themselves.

 Talks can be built around:

 - Professional findings or opinions

 - Human creativity expressed through music, dance, spoken word, poetry, and more

 - Topics ranging from simple to complex, that have profound relevance for the audience